-The organisation is supported by an Advisory Group, which brings together 14 makers, curators and other craft industry professionals.
-The group does not have a formal governance role, but informs thinking, providing sector perspectives and advising on new initiatives, challenges and opportunities.
-It meets twice yearly, and attendees include the Craft Scotland Director and Vice Chair.
-Members participate on a voluntary basis for a fixed term, enabling a rotation of views and representation.
+The organisation is supported by an Advisory Group, which brings together up to 12 makers, curators and other craft industry professionals.
+The group has no formal governance role, but informs thinking, providing sector perspectives and advising on new initiatives, challenges and opportunities.
+It meets twice yearly with the Craft Scotland Director and a Board representative.
+Members participate on a voluntary basis for a two-year term, enabling a rotation of views and representation.
 We aim to reach a broad range of backgrounds, disciplines and materials, experience and career stages, business models and geography.
 Current members can be found on the Advisory Group page of our website.

-We are also part of the UK Craft Alliance, which brings together the national agencies of the UK's four nations to share insights and plan joint initiatives, and our Director regularly attends Scotland's various cross-sectoral culture and creative industries forums.
+We are part of the UK Craft Alliance, which regularly brings together the national agencies of the UK's four nations to share insights and plan joint initiatives.